AdaSalvadorAvalos/P1-LED-Blink-ESP32/README.md

 ## Introduction

-This practice uses PlatformIO to program an ESP32.
+This practice for the **Digital Processors course**, uses PlatformIO to program an ESP32.
 The objective is to understand the `setup()` function, which initializes the LED, and the `loop()` function, which creates an infinite cycle that turns the LED on and off, producing a blinking effect.

 ## Code Explanation (with line-by-line comments):
 ```cpp